Giulio Gabrielli the Younger

 In April 1814, after the abdication of Napoleon, he was liberated and returned to Rome, where the Pope appointed him Secretary of the Chancery of Apostolic Briefs and Prefect of the Sacred Congregation of the Tridentine Council (26 July 1814).
-In 1816 he resigned the pastoral government of the diocese of Senigallia.
+In 1816 he resigned from the pastoral government of the diocese of Senigallia.
 In 1819 he became Cardinal Protoprete (Protopriest) and consequently opted for the titulus of San Lorenzo in Lucina, that two centuries earlier had belonged to his forebear and namesake Giulio Gabrielli the Elder (1604–1677).
 In 1820 he resigned from Prefect of the Congregation of the Council and was appointed Pro-Datary of His Holiness.
 He also served as Cardinal Protector of the Order of Saint Augustine.

-Cardinal Gabrielli was considered as one of the most likely successors to Pius VII at the guide of the Church, but predeceased the Pope by less than one year.
-After a short illness, he died at his country villa in Albano Laziale, in the Castelli Romani area, in late Summer 1822.
+Cardinal Gabrielli was considered as one of the most likely successors to Pius VII at the guide of the Church but predeceased the Pope by less than one year.
+After a short illness, he died at his country villa in Albano Laziale, in the Castelli Romani area, in late Summer of 1822.
 His body was exposed in the Palace of the Datary, and later in the basilica of Santa Maria sopra Minerva, where his funeral took place on 1 October.
 He was buried in the Gabrielli chapel in that same church.

+Family

-His brother, prince Pietro Gabrielli (1746–1824) was a notable supporter of Napoleon and during the French occupation of the Papal States served as deputy mayor (maire adjoint) of Rome.
-Prince Mario Gabrielli (1773–1841), son of prince Pietro and nephew of cardinal Giulio, married in 1815 Charlotte Bonaparte (1795–1865), elder daughter of Lucien Bonaparte and niece the Emperor.
+His brother, Prince Pietro Gabrielli (1746–1824) was a notable supporter of Napoleon and during the French occupation of the Papal States served as deputy mayor (maire adjoint) of Rome.
+Pietro’s son, Prince Mario Gabrielli (1773–1841), was married in 1815 to Charlotte Bonaparte, elder daughter of Lucien Bonaparte and niece of the Emperor.